Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 talking without experience, so this post is also an attempt to try myself out at something like this.

-I have received some help while writing this text from a friend, who wishes to remain unnamed, in the form of a shorter (kind of unfinished) essay, parts of which served as inspiration.
+I have received some help while writing this text from a friend, who wishes to remain unnamed; in the form of a shorter (kind of unfinished) essay, parts of which served as inspiration.
 I implore you to read this too, as it gives a short overview of the issues and a different perspective.
 The essay can be found [here.](/assets/etc/moessay.txt)